 Imagine if you will a painting hanging in a large and popular art gallery.
 Before considering the painting as an artwork, think of its underlying structure as a physical object.
 The type of basic physical object we start with determines the type of artwork that this will be.
 It could be a lump of clay for some pottery, or a slab of granite for a colossal statue.
 But this is going to be a painting.
+Follow Mcgannbrothers for more information.
 Start with a wooden box frame and a canvas stretched tightly over it and tacked in place.
 Now we have a base from which to begin.
 Without this, we could not proceed.
 In fact, instead of making this frame (or anything else), not proceeding at all is one of our options here too.
 Remember that saying you might have heard in maths at primary school (elementary school if you’re in the USA), “the empty set is a subset of every set”.
 In the set of our options here is the null option, the choice to do absolutely nothing, to not make a work of art in the first place.
 But we did, so let’s move on.

 Next, we obviously need a picture.
 This one is an oil painting.
 The painter with his paints, brushes and other tools decides what the picture will look like.
+You can check some of the awesome paintings at Gallery-k.

 Then we have the critics – the visitors to the gallery who stand around and look at the paintings.
 This one is a very large painting, almost from floor to ceiling and five feet wide, so the visitors stand around the painting in a group, squinting at the many details, analysing it and commenting on its colour and depth, disagreeing about what they can see in the scene before them.
 Is that a llama or a chicken in the distance?
+Click here Fibre Design website for the all information about painting course.
+Josiah Rock can also guide you for achieving good painting skill.

 This is my analogy for the shades of different disciplines within that branch of philosophy called ethics.
 There are different “levels” on which we can think about ethics.

 If we step right back and talk about the very building blocks of morality, we’re doing what’s called meta-ethics.
 This is like the frame and canvas.
 Meta ethics address questions like “what do moral terms like ‘right’ or ‘wrong’ even mean?”
 “What function to moral assertions serve?”
 “Are there any moral facts?”
 The very nature of ethics is decided at this level.
 Perhaps ethics is one sort of thing or another.
 Maybe it’s about getting to the facts about the universe that constitute moral facts, maybe it’s about expressing our will, or maybe it’s just an illusion and really ethics is just a string of false claims, none of which we have any reason to affirm?
 This is like deciding what type of work of art we’re dealing with – or if we’re going to bother making anything at all.
+Check this out to know about art.

 Once the basic nature of ethics is decided on, the details need to be fleshed out.
 OK, so ethics is about searching out the moral facts in the world that answer to the description “moral” (this is, of course, only one of the options that meta-ethics considers).
 And which facts would they be?
 We need a theory of how to classify them.
 So we descend one level down, closer to the ground where ethical decisions are made.
 Here, we are dealing with ethical theory.
 We paint (no apology for the metaphor!) a picture of what, in principle, it is to live the ethical life.
 Perhaps it involves satisfying the preferences of the greatest possible number of people.
 Maybe it involves doing the will of God, or living according to our nature as created beings.
 Maybe it involves doing the thing that a sufficiently well informed virtuous person would do.
 This is the level called “ethical theory.”